 o For starters, I contend the A/R/T triangle is not balanced.
 Instead, Russia is the ally of choice within the eastern triangle.
 By this I mean that the two alliances involving Russia, A/R and R/T, occur more than the expected two-thirds of the time.
 I don't have statistical evidence to support this claim, but I'm willing to bet that A/T occurs less frequently in games than either A/R or R/T. In the original Gamers' Guide to Diplomacy, Rod Walker states that A/T is rare and uncomfortable for both partners.
 This is because Austria-Hungary effectively constricts Turkey's best expansion routes.
 Control of Greece, in particular, is often a major source of friction between Vienna and Constantinople.
 Rod suggests that the strongest argument in favor of A/T is that it may catch the other Powers by surprise simply because it is so unexpected!
-It's possible that A/T is not as unusual now as it once was and I'm sure that good diplomats can make it work, but it does seem that A/T has more obstacles to overcome than either A/R or R/T, the vaunted Juggernaut.
+It's possible that A/T is not as unusual now as it once was and I'm sure that good diplomats can make it work, but it does seem that A/T has more obstacles to overcome than either A/R or R/T (i.e., the vaunted Juggernaut).
 If I'm correct, Russia will have a partner in more than the expected two thirds of all games started.
 This is a tremendous advantage!

 o If an A/R is in place at game-start, Russia appears to have the superior position.
 Even after Turkey is dispatched, potentially covetous neighbors will still surround Austria-Hungary.
 The Archduke will have to use a combination of diplomacy and military deterrence to prevent an invasion from the west should he want to turn on his Russian ally.
 The Tsar, on the other hand, with a secure eastern flank and a southern flank that is much less of a danger once the Ottoman menace is eliminated, can focus on pushing his forces outward from the edge of the map without fear of being hit from behind.
 Then there are naval considerations.
 The Dual Monarchy's navy is likely to be of limited utility in an Austro-Russian conflict, while Russia, with its iron grip on the Black Sea, has a base of naval operations that can be useful both offensively and defensively against Austria-Hungary in the Balkans or Northern Anatolia.
-Finally, if A/R continues after the fall of Turkey, newly built Austro-Hungarian units will usually march away from Mother Russia to get to the front while newly built Russian units will generally flow past Austro-Hungarian home SCs to get into the action.
-Given these dynamics, it is easier for the Tsar to orchestrate a devastating stab of the Dual Monarchy than it is for the Archduke to fatally wound the Russian Bear.

-o If a R/T is in place at game-start, the balance of power between the two allies is more equal, at least initially.
+Finally, if A/R continues after the fall of Turkey, newly built Austro-Hungarian units will usually march away from Mother Russia to get to the front while newly built Russian units will generally flow past Austroo If a R/T is in place at game-start, the balance of power between the two allies is more equal, at least initially.
 Turkey is a much more difficult nut for the Tsar to crack than Austria-Hungary is.
 As will be discussed shortly, though, Russia enjoys far greater offensive potential than its southern neighbor does.
 Even as the Sultan is slogging his way through the congested Mediterranean, Russia is often exploding into the center of the board.
 Since an expanding Russia can be difficult for Turkey to stab, Russia can potentially race off to victory before the Sultan can react effectively.